Eswatini Work Permits & Visas: Employer Guide to Types & Sponsorship

 Employment Cost

-This guide breaks down everything you need to know about employer-sponsored work visas in Swaziland, including processing times, documentation, and local compliance rules.
+This guide breaks down everything you need to know about employer-sponsored work visas in Eswatini, including processing times, documentation, and local compliance rules.
 Whether relocating a team member or hiring locally, Playroll simplifies visa sponsorship through an end-to-end employer of record platform.

 Key Takeaways